Attila Sallustro: International career

-He was called up in the Italy national football team twice in 1929 and scored for them once.
+Sallustro was called up in the Italy national football team twice in 1929 and scored for them once.
 One of the games in which he played was a 6–1 defeat of Portugal.
 Sallustro along with Marcello Mihalic was the first Napoli player to be called up in the Italy national team.
-He made one start in the silver winning 1931-32 Central European International Cup campaign, in the 3-0 win against Switzerland.
+He made one start in the silver medal 1931–32 Central European International Cup campaign, in Italy's 3–0 win against Switzerland.

-Despite his goal-scoring pedigree at club level, he was kept out of the side during much of his playing days due largely to the inclusion of Giuseppe Meazza.
+Despite his goal-scoring pedigree at club level, he was kept out of the side during much of his playing days due largely to the inclusion of Giuseppe Meazza in the centre-forward role by manager Vittorio Pozzo.
 This was famously much to the dismay of some Neapolitans who thought his exclusion from the squad was unjust.